Opsview 6.8.x End of Support

 By default, this option is disabled.
 Once the option is enabled, you should be able to see Multi-Tenancy under the Configuration menu.

-Click on the Add New button which will display a window as shown below
+Click on the Add New button which will display a window:

 In the above example, we are creating a new Tenancy based on the ‘Opsview Servers’ Role.
 This Role has access to view and modify only the hosts within the ‘Monitoring Servers’ Host Group, and can only view Service Checks on those Hosts that are within the service group ‘Application ’ Opsview’.